Legacy System Modernisation for UK Businesses.

 The result?
 Claim submissions up 192%, unique sign-ins up 84%, and data accuracy on essential claim information submitted by their customers of above 99%.

-”Understand the business issues we’re trying to solve and develop practical solutions”
+“Understand the issues we’re trying to solve and develop practical solutions”

 £100M marketplace modernised